WFI

 In April of 2004 the Government of Canada placed our partnership Planning Area on its Updated Tentative List of World Heritage Sites.
 The partnership involved subsequently named the project, Pimachiowin Aki, and created a non-profit corporation to coordinate the effort to achieve World Heritage designation.

-Regrettably recent developments necessitated the withdrawal of Pikangikum First Nation from the project and the partnership.
+Regrettably, subsequent developments necessitated the withdrawal of Pikangikum First Nation from the project and the partnership.
 This followed urgent deliberations in Pikangikum after the public release of documents in the UNESCO World Heritage web site.

 Sub-sections: